Compton Spectrometer and Imager

+The germanium detectors have an instantaneous field of view of more than 25% of the sky, and they are surrounded on the sides and bottom by active shields, which provide background rejection while also allowing for detection of gamma-ray bursts and other gamma-ray flares across the majority of the sky.

+History

+COSI has its origins in the Nuclear Compton Telescope (NCT), which was a prototype designed to study astrophysical sources of nuclear line emission and gamma-ray polarization.
+The NCT was a balloon-borne soft gamma-ray telescope, flying on several high-altitude balloon missions to test and refine its technology.
+Flights included launches from locations such as New Zealand and Antarctica.

+COSI evolved from the advancements and lessons learned from the NCT missions.
+The improved design incorporated germanium cross-strip detectors to enhance sensitivity and resolution.
+This progression culminated in the development of a more sophisticated instrument capable of high-resolution spectroscopy, wide-field imaging, and gamma-ray polarization measurements.
+The successful demonstration of NCT's technology in balloon missions laid the groundwork for COSI to be selected as a NASA Small Explorer (SMEX) mission.

+Mission

 "For more than 60 years, NASA has provided opportunities for inventive, smaller-scale missions to fill knowledge gaps where we still seek answers", said Thomas Zurbuchen, associate administrator for the agency's Science Mission Directorate in Washington, D.C.
 "COSI will answer questions about the origin of the chemical elements in our own Milky Way galaxy, the very ingredients critical to the formation of Earth itself".

-COSI will study gamma rays from radioactive atoms produced when massive stars exploded to map where chemical elements were formed in the Milky Way.
-The mission will also probe the mysterious origin of our galaxy's positrons, also known as antielectrons – subatomic particles that have the same mass as an electron but a positive charge.

 The principal investigator is John Tomsick at the University of California, Berkeley.
-The mission will cost approximately US$145 million, not including launch costs.
-NASA will select a launch provider later.
+The mission will cost approximately US$145 million, with an additional launch cost of approximately US$69 million.
+The spacecraft is targeted to launch August 2027 on a SpaceX Falcon 9 rocket from Cape Canaveral Space Force Station.
 The COSI team spent decades developing their technology through flights on scientific balloons.
 In 2016, they sent a version of the gamma-ray instrument aboard NASA's super pressure balloon, which is designed for long flights and heavy lifts.

 NASA's Explorers Program is the agency's oldest continuous program.
 It provides frequent, low-cost access to space using principal investigator-led space research relevant to the astrophysics and heliophysics programs.
 Since the 1958 launch of Explorer 1, which discovered Earth's radiation belts, the program has launched more than 90 missions.
 The Cosmic Background Explorer (COBE), another NASA Explorer mission, led to a Nobel Prize in 2006 for its principal investigators.
 NASA's Goddard Space Flight Center in Greenbelt, Maryland, manages the program for NASA.

+Partnership

+COSI is a collaboration between High Energy Astrophysics Group, Space Sciences Laboratory at UC Berkeley; Center for Astrophysics and Space Sciences, UCSD; Institute of Astronomy at National Tsing Hua University, Taiwan; Lawrence Berkeley National Laboratory; NASA Goddard Space Flight Center; U.S. Naval Research Laboratory; NASA Columbia Scientific Balloon Facility and NASA Super Pressure Balloon Blog.